Skip to main content.

 Each student will write a Senior Project that is based on their own original sociological research.

-This site offers directions to 2nd semester juniors on how to apply for a senior project advisor and for seniors who need to set up a senior project board.
+This site offers directions to second semester juniors on how to apply for a Senior Project advisor and for seniors who need to set up a Senior Project board.

 Current Courses in Sociology